Demetrius Augustine Gallitzin: America

 As was the custom among young aristocrats at the time, he then set out to complete his education by travel.
 As the French Revolution had made European tours unsafe, his parents resolved that he should spend two years traveling through America, the West Indies, and other foreign lands.
 His mother provided him with letters of introduction from the prince-bishops of Hildesheim and Paderborn to Bishop John Carroll of Baltimore.
 With his tutor, Father Brosius, afterward a prominent missionary in the United States, he embarked from Rotterdam on August 18, 1792, and landed in Baltimore, October 28.
 To avoid the inconvenience and expense of traveling as a Russian prince, he assumed the name of Augustine Schmettau.
 This name then became Schmet or Smith, and he was known as Augustine Smith for many years after.

 Not long after his arrival, he became interested in the Church's needs in the United States.
 To the shock and horror of his father, Prince Dimitri decided to join the priesthood and offered to forgo his inheritance.
 The Ambassador subsequently persuaded Catherine the Great to award his son a commission in one of the Palace Guards Regiments and formally summoned him to active duty in St. Petersburg.

 Demetrius Augustine Gallitzin entered the newly established Seminary of St. Sulpice in Baltimore on November 5, 1792.
 Father Gallitzin was ordained on March 18, 1795, by Archbishop Carroll.
 Gallitzin was the first to make all his theological studies in the United States.
 Gallitzin then was sent to work in a church mission at Port Tobacco, Maryland, whence he was soon transferred to the Conewago district where he served at Conewago Chapel until 1799.

 His missionary territory extended from Taneytown, Maryland to Martinsburg, then in Virginia, and Chambersburg, Pennsylvania.
-In 1794, Gallitzin traveled to Middleway, West Virginia, near Martinsburg to accompany Father Dennis Cahill in the investigation of a haunted house known locally as the Wizard Clip.
+In 1794, Gallitzin traveled to Middleway, West Virginia, near Martinsburg to accompany Father Dennis Cahill in the investigation of a haunted-house phenomenon known locally as the Wizard Clip.
 Gallitzin wrote of this experience much later, around 1839.